-Geoff Lichy is a graphic designer, photographer, writer, and musician.
-He is from New York’s Hudson Valley and has lived in Philadelphia.
+Geoff Lichy is a graphic designer, photographer, writer, and musician from New York’s Hudson Valley.
 In 2011 Geoff graduated with a Bachelor’s of Science in Graphic Design, and has performed freelance design work since 2009.
 He currently works for a marketing/advertising company in Rockland County.
 He’s also involved with the Penny4NASA campaign and Big Cat Rescue.

-With some classes in photography, and experience as a high fashion model, he taught himself how to use a camera.
+With classes in photography, experience as a high fashion model, and a DIY mindset, he learned how to use a camera.
 When he does freelance photography, it’s generally for album covers and animals, but isn’t limited by subject.
 You can see examples on lichydesign.com

 As a musician Geoff has recorded and produced over 30 albums and EPs since 2006, contributing to over a dozen bands of various genres and playing multiple instruments.
 He started playing guitar and piano in 3rd grade, and was intermittently involved with chorus throughout grade school.
 Geoff picked up other instruments and techniques over the years.
 He’s a fan of improvisation and unorthodox techniques to achieve unique sounds.
 He’s composed soundtracks for short films and has created samples for voice acting and narration.